oelin/scan/readme.md

 # pscan.js

 A script for port scanning internal network hosts.
-Uses the `AbortController` API to cancel pending connections, allowing for fast scan times.
+It uses `fetch` and `AbortController` to quickly enumerate a given subnet.
 Live demo: [pscanjs.web.app](https://pscanjs.web.app)